Photos and recipes by Holly Roberts Walker

 Brad's Atomic Grape are indeterminate elongated multi-colored cherries that grow in clusters.
 The interior is green with a blushed red when extra ripe.
 The heirloom tomato is rugged with high productivity.
 Eric said that it's crunchy, firm-skinned, and middle of the road in terms of flavor.

 The Evil Olive average 75 days to maturity and is one of the most gorgeous heirloom tomatoes.
 It's a very productive, non-determinate, cherry tomato that's good for salsa, snacking, and salads.
 "It's meaty, (not mealy), sweet-sour, perfect for hamburger slicers," said Eric.

-The Violet Jasper are a pretty violet purple fruit and known for its jewel-like glow.
+The Violet Jasper is a pretty violet-purple fruit and is known for its jewel-like glow.
 They average around one to three ounces and are high producers.
-Eric said it's 'big flavor' for a cocktail size tomato.
+Eric said it's a 'big flavor' for a cocktail-size tomato.
 It will be on Holly's 2022 grow list!

 Holly's Salsa Recipe:

 10 total jalapeños and nadapenos (slice in half and roast.
 For mild sauce use 3 jalapeños and 7 nadapenos.
 For a hotter sauce, use half and half).

 1-2 cloves garlic